boulouk/firedex/README.md

 - firedex_scenario.py
   - _NETWORK_FLOWS_ and _PRIORITIES_ allow to set respectively the number of network flows and the number of priorities
   - _NETWORK_FLOW_ALGORITHM_, _PRIORITY_ALGORITHM_ and _DROP_RATE_ALGORITHM_ apply the various FireDeX algorithms
-  - _TOLERANCE_ represents the percentage of bandwidth reserved for temporary traffic peaks
+  - _RHO_TOLERANCE_ represents the percentage of bandwidth reserved for temporary traffic peaks
 - network_scenario.py
   - _BANDWIDTH_ defines the available bandwidth between broker and subscribers